silverblurtype/skateblade/README.md

-## SB Skate blade
+## Skate blade

-SB Skate blade is a modern, geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
+Skate blade is a modern, geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
 This font is suitable for graphic projects, logos and branding.

 ![Introducing](https://github.com/silverblurtype/sb-skateblade/assets/163983174/7a5f50b4-9a57-47c7-a1c5-cbffb33785af)